 What will we cover?

-The course will cover the three main aspects of fundamental drama training - Acting, Voice and Movement skills - with units in Stanislavski methodology, improvisation, physical theatre, voice technique, and scene work, culminating in a day of showings to an invited audience.
+The course will cover the three main aspects of fundamental drama training - Acting, Voice and Movement skills - with units in Stanislavski methodology, improvisation, physical theatre, voice technique, and scene work.
+You will learn to apply the skills learned, culminating in a day of showings to an invited audience.

 What will I achieve?

 By the end of this course you should be able to...

 • Demonstrate a clearer understanding of acting methodology

 • Employ the disciplines and techniques central to effective realisation

 • Exhibit correct breathing techniques and vocal resonance and clarity

 • Interpret text, working in a collaborative way with others

 • Work from the neutral body to create character and use space effectively.